Bachelor of Business with a Major in Financial Planning

 Financial Planner

-Assist individuals and companies to reach their long-term financial goals.
-Provide expert advice on investing, retirement planning, superannuation and other key financial aspects of people's lives.
+Guide individuals and organisations through their financial goals.
+Provide expert advice on investments as well as retirement planning, superannuation and other key financial aspects of people’s lives.

 Financial Adviser

-Create tailored advice and education to help individuals reach their financial goals.
-Use your expert knowledge to help develop plans for investments as well as savings, budget, insurance, and tax strategies.
+Help individuals reach their financial goals with tailored advice.
+User expert knowledge to develop plans for investments as well as savings, budget, insurance, and tax strategies.

 Paraplanner

 Work with financial planners to prepare documents and data for clients.
-You'll use financial management software, such as Xplan, to keep track and play an important role in the financial planning process.
+Use financial management software such as Xplan, to keep track and play an important role in the financial planning process.

 Business Development Manager